 Hi there!
 I’m Jothi Ramaswamy!

-During my gap, I have also been working on a new podcast initiative with ThinkSTEAM titled Lightbulb Moment!
+I took a leave of absence from Harvard after my freshman year due to the pandemic, and during my leave I worked on a new podcast initiative with ThinkSTEAM titled Lightbulb Moment!
 Check it out in the link below!

 Scan below to learn more about me!